TriumphLLC/Blend4Web/doc_src/developers_advanced.rst

 The ``#export`` directive defines a set of ids which can be accessed from outside this file.
 Such ids must necessarily be declared in this file.

-Therefore the shader which uses the include file must have all the declarations necessary for import before the place of linking, and can use the exported ids after it.
+Therefore, the shader which uses the include file must have all the declarations necessary for import before the place of linking, and can use the exported ids after it.

 Ids can be both variable names and function names.
 If there are no import/export directives it's considered by default that the include file does not use external declarations and does not allow the using of internal ones.